mabhisheksingh/AgenticAI/README.md

 ```

 ### Dependency Optimization
-> **💡 Optimization Tip**: For a **minimal installation**, you can use `requirements-minimal.txt` which excludes Hugging Face dependencies.
-The application will gracefully disable Hugging Face features when these dependencies are not available.
+> **💡 Optimization Tip**: The application includes all necessary dependencies in a single requirements.txt file.
+For a minimal installation, simply install only the dependencies you need.

 ### Development Dependencies
 ```bash